leoanjossantos/node-app-GH-Actions/README.md

 📚 # GitHub Actions

-Simple Node app created in order to only deploy to Heroku by GitHub Actions.
+Simple Node app created in order to be deployed to Heroku by GitHub Actions once Cypress test is satisfied.